-Ab bit lower are the values for the Shabelle River (Figure §§).
+A bit lower are the values for the Shabelle River (Figure §§).
 Still, monthly values are above 0.5 with again small differences in discharge volumes.
 The long-term averages of daily and monthly flow support the assumption as in the Juba that the model is able to reproduce the seasonal flow pattern with the two rainy seasons leading to two annual high flow periods and the low flow pattern early in the year.

-Figure §§ shows map of mean groundwater recharge and mean actual evapotranspiration for the period (1971-2000).
+Figure §§ shows maps of mean groundwater recharge and mean actual evapotranspiration for the period (1971-2000).
 The highest values are in the Ethiopian highlands, where most of the precipitation falls.
-They serve as the source for most of the runoff generation.
-Actual evapotranspiration is high next to the rivers, where plants have access to additional water because of irrigation and low groundwater tables in the raining season.
+They serve as the source for most of the runoff generation and water flow in the Juba and Shabelle.
+Actual evapotranspiration is high next to the rivers, where plants have access to additional water because of irrigation and shallow groundwater tables in the raining season.
+The balance of groundwater recharge can even be negative in riparian zones and wetlands, because plants can satisfy their additional water demand not available in the unsaturated soil column from groundwater.